 Public Transportation Mistakes

-Mistake No. 1: confusing the Métro and RER trains, which run underground through the center of Paris.
+Confusing the Métro and RER trains, which run underground through the center of Paris, is the first mistake.
 The RER is more of an express train that makes less-frequent stops and serves a wider area that includes the Paris suburbs.
 The Métro is for shorter runs within the city.
 When you buy a train pass, be certain that you know whether or not you are covered for both systems.
 Although operated by the same authority, your pass might not cover the added zones RER trains typically reach rather quickly.

-Mistake No. 2: Failing to take advantage of one of the world's best mass transit systems.
+Failing to take advantage of one of the world's best mass transit systems is the second mistake.
 Don't even think about driving here unless you are entering or leaving town.
 It has been said that no point within the city limits of Paris is more than 5-10 minutes by foot from a Métro station.
 Believe it.
 Most of the places you'll want to see are convenient to a train stop.

 Mismanaging Food Costs

 The quality of everyday food here is above what you find in many other places.
-I once unwrapped what I thought was an expensive brownie in Paris until I took the first bite.
+We once unwrapped what we thought was an expensive brownie in Paris until we took the first bite.
 Quality ingredients made it well worth the price.

 French menu prices include a gratuity.
 You'll be paying for service -- good or bad -- whether you like it or not.
 So don't leave another 15-20 percent tip unless you want to make a statement about exceptional service.